 To state that losing weight can be tough would be a massive understatement, but when it comes to losing weight from a specific part of your body (like to lose face fat), it’s even more difficult.
 You may notice that when you lose (or gain) a couple of pounds, there are certain parts of your body that may show the signs before others.
-This can include your buttocks, breasts, shoulders, and yes, your face.
-Fortunately, there are a few ways to increase facial fat burning and reduce facial swelling.
-Keep reading for some easy ways to slim down and tone your face.
+This can include your buttocks, breasts, shoulders, and, yes, your face.
+Fortunately, there are a few ways to increase facial fat burning and reduce facial swelling, from dietary changes to facial exercises.
+Here are some tips to follow if you’d like to tone your face and create a more defined look.

 If you’re starting to notice that your cheeks are puffier than normal, it could be a sign that you’re retaining water.
 Staying hydrated is vital to good health.
 And if you’re trying to lose facial fat, you’re in luck — drinking water not only helps you feel more full, but it may even temporarily increase your metabolism and alleviate puffiness.
-So reach for a glass of water before a snack.
-We often confuse hunger and thirst.
+So reach for a glass of water before a snack because we often confuse hunger and thirst.

-We’ve already established that cardio is one of the best ways to burn fat and maintain heart health.
-So aim for 150-300 minutes of moderate to vigorous exercise each week.
+We’ve already established that cardio is one of the best ways to burn fat and maintain heart health, so aim for 150-300 minutes of moderate to vigorous exercise each week.
 Whether it’s Nordic walking or just a daily stroll with friends, try your best to do 20-40 minutes a day.
-It’s good for your heart, it will keep you in shape, and yes, may even lose face fat.
+It’s good for your heart, it will keep you in shape, and yes, it may even help you lose face fat.
+You might also consider joining a gym or finding a class you enjoy.
+You’ll discover that the regular exercise and opportunity to meet other people makes working out more fun and easier to take on each week.

-When combined with sugary mixers and carbonation, alcohol can cause bloating, gas and fluid retention.
+When combined with sugary mixers and carbonation, alcohol can cause bloating, gas, and fluid retention.
 It’s no wonder that it can make our faces appear puffy and swollen!
 (And let’s not even talk about the empty calories it adds to our daily count.)
 Remember that alcohol causes dehydration, which will cause our bodies to hold onto water.
-Reduce your consumption and you may begin to notice a more chiseled face.
+Reduce your consumption, and you may begin to notice not only a more chiseled face but the chance of an overall weight loss.
+It’s nearly impossible to lose weight when you’re imbibing on a regular basis, so consider dropping the habit (or simply cutting down) for a variety of health reasons.

 Again, say hello to fluid retention.
 Consuming too much sodium will cause facial swelling and puffiness, along with other health issues.
 So if you’re aiming to limit your sodium intake, focus on eliminating processed foods.
 A 2017 study revealed that about 70% of Americans received their sodium intake from packaged foods and restaurant foods.
 Whether that’s skipping the chips and dip at dinner or replacing frozen dinners with something fresh, your body will thank you.